OlafenwaMoses/IntelliP/README.md

     <img src="three.jpg" style="width: 200px; height: auto; margin-right: 20px;" /><br>
 <h3><b>Dependencies</b></h3>
 <hr>
-IntelliP was built using Python 3.5, Kivy (Python UI framework) and <b><a href="" style="text-decoration: none;" >ImageAI</a></b>.
+IntelliP was built using Python 3.5, Kivy (Python UI framework) and <b><a href="https://github.com/OlafenwaMoses/ImageAI" style="text-decoration: none;" >ImageAI</a></b>.
 The ResNet model is the computer vision model used to power the image prediction. <br>The entire source code and resources used in building the <b>IntelliP</b> application is included in  this repository.
 The source code have the following dependencies: <br>
  <span><b>- Python 3.5  </b></span> <br>
           <span><b>- Tensorflow 1.4.0 </b></span><br>
           <span><b>- Numpy 1.14.2 </b> </span> <br>